Qiskit/qiskit_sphinx_theme/docs_guide/sphinx_guide/add_external_links.rst

 .. note::

-    You can also use :mod:`intersphinx <sphinx:sphinx.ext.intersphinx>` to link to pages from other project's documentation using the crossreference syntax.
+    You can also use :mod:`intersphinx <sphinx:sphinx.ext.intersphinx>` to link to pages from other project's documentation using the cross-reference syntax.
-    For more information about crossreferencing and using :mod:`intersphinx <sphinx:sphinx.ext.intersphinx>`, check :doc:`this guide <crossreference>`.
+    For more information about crossreferencing and using :mod:`intersphinx <sphinx:sphinx.ext.intersphinx>`, check :doc:`this guide <cross-reference>`.

 ``.ipynb``
 ===========